cevheck/Physics-Informed-DEKF-public/README.md

 Repository Accompanying the paper: "Physics-Informed Ensembles of Dual Extended Kalman Filters for Online State and Parameter Estimation of Mechatronic Systems"

 # STATUS
-Submitted for review in Mechanical Systems and Signal Processing Code will not yet be included until publication.
+Submitted for review in Mechanical Systems and Signal Processing.

+Code will not yet be included until publication.

 # Paper-H-DEKF